Bendzso04/gamescat/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

-# Games Catalogue First Project

-## A simple games catalogue that shows owned and wishlisted games

-This project aims to make a simple application that lets you browse owned and wishlisted games.

-What this Project aims to be able to do:

-- add my games to the catalog (local, add one game at a time)
-- show my games in a list (grid view)
-- edit game details (saving them)
-- delete games from either list